DJCordhose/mlops-drift/README.md

 ### Part II: local notebook installation

 1. create an environment for the project using your favorite environment manager
-   * if you don't have one anaconda might be a good choice: `conda create --name mlops-drift --clone base` and `conda activate mlops-drift`
+   * if you don't have one, anaconda might be a good choice: `conda create --name mlops-drift --clone base` and `conda activate mlops-drift`
 1. pip install poetry
 1. poetry install
 1. Start your preferred notebook server